 Building community — Seeking out meaningful connections with others and participating in shared practices that foster a sense of belonging and common purpose.

-By embracing these principles, we will begin to heal the fragmentation of the self and reclaim a sense of wholeness, meaning, and interconnectedness with the cosmos.
+By embracing these principles, we will begin to heal fragmentation of the self and reclaim a sense of wholeness, meaning, and interconnectedness with the cosmos.

 The Transparent Evils of Globalism

 The implications of this exploration extend far beyond the realm of individual psychology.
-In a world experiencing the transition from a unipolar power structure dominated by "The West," also known as the Hegemon, to a multipolar world envisioned by thinkers like Alexander Dugin and the BRICS nations, the concept of the fragmented self takes on huge geopolitical significance.
+In a world experiencing the transition from a unipolar power structure dominated by "The West," also known as the Hegemon, to a multipolar world envisioned by thinkers like Alexander Dugin and the BRICS nations, the concept of the fragmented self assumes huge geopolitical significance.

-The inherent evil is transparent, evident in the endless wars, the engineered economic crises, the suppression of dissent, and the manipulation of information.
+The inherent evil is transparent, evident in the endless wars, engineered economic crises, suppression of dissent, and manipulation of information.
+All contribute to the broader trend of soul loss and fragmentation.
+They are mirrored in the strategies employed by the proponents of a world-dominating form of globalism.

 This pursuit of global conformity, we argue, relies on the creation of a fragmented and compliant populace.
 By undermining traditional institutions and eroding collective identities, these globalist forces seek to create a world of atomized individuals, easily swayed by mass media narratives and susceptible to centralized control.
 As the WEF’s Yuval Harari proclaimed, “Free will is over.”5